denklp/apm_analysis/README.md

 **Cons:**

 * Requires OpenTelemetry instrumentation, which can be more involved compared to native SDKs like Sentry.
-* Still a growing project — smaller community and adoption than Sentry.
+* Smaller community and adoption than Sentry.

 **License:** [MIT License](https://opensource.org/licenses/MIT)